National Racing Calendar (NRC) Requirements & Procedures

 - USA Cycling will assign the Chief Judge (CJ) for all NRC stage races and omniums, and this person will be at least a level A official except in unavoidable circumstances.
 These fees are the responsibility of the race director.

 - USA Cycling must approve the rest of the officials crew prior to the final assignment of officials, which will be made according to the system in place in the local association of the event.
-Shawn Farrell (USA Cycling Technical Director) will work with the race director to oversee this process.
+The USA Cycling Technical Director will work with the race director to oversee this process.
+For more info contact email@example.com.

 - For stage races, if both the men’s race and women’s race is on the NRC, a separate CR and CJ must be assigned to handle the women’s event, with the same minimum rank of officials for those two positions.
 If the race includes a series of local categories as well, enough extra officials must be assigned to allow the NRC crews to concentrate on the NRC.
 Omniums and single-day road races may also have to follow this guideline depending on the nature of the event.

 - All NRC races must use a high-quality photo finish camera run by a professional operator.
 For time trials, electronic timing must be used.
 Results should be made available to participants and media within 30 minutes of the last finisher in the race and the race director should have the results posted to USA Cycling’s website that evening in the proper format.
-This is going to become extremely important as USA Cycling moves forward with the results and rankings program.
 All riders who have registered for the event should be scored a place (or a DNF/DNS)

 - For road events, at least two neutral service cars must be provided and operated by qualified drivers and mechanics.